 Your fee covers the overseas costs of volunteering and the costs of running our organisation in the UK, on a non-profit basis.
 For more details and a breakdown of our costs please click here.

 All monies paid to us are financially protected through The Association of Bonded Travel Organisers Trust Limited (ABTOT).

 Fees in currencies other than GBP are indicative only and volunteers are invoiced in GBP.
 For current exchange rates please see www.xe.com

-hatchlings helped to sea in 2022
+hatchlings helped to sea last year

 "It was an amazing experience that will stay with me forever!
 Pod Volunteer provided the ideal amount of support and guidance"Satvinder

 Alex and the Pod UK team are here to help you throughout your trip

 Reserve your place and start your volunteering adventure to Greece!BOOK NOW